wadeKeith/Dual-Robot-Manipulation-Sandbox-A-Goal-Conditioned-Platform-for-Imitation-and-Reinforcement-Learning/README.md

 - **Heuristic-to-learning pipeline.** The `get_expert_data_*.py` collectors seed both HER-enabled replay buffers and imitation learning baselines (WGCSL, GAIL), letting you bootstrap policies before turning on RL fine-tuning.
 - **Sim-to-real bridge.** `Dual_robot_real/` retains a ROS Noetic workspace that mirrors the simulated control stack, easing deployment on dual-UR5 hardware once policies are ready.

-For deeper architectural context, including the information-flow diagram (Figure&nbsp;1 in the report) and section-by-section design notes, consult `Doc/Dual Robot Manipulation Sandbox.pdf`.
+For deeper architectural context, including the information-flow diagram (Figure&nbsp;1 in the report) and section-by-section design notes, consult `doc/Dual Robot Manipulation Sandbox: A Goal-Conditioned Platform for Imitation and Reinforcement Learning.pdf`.

 ---